-- Centerline reconstruction allows to estimate the magnification factor attached to a 2-D point (at a reference time) which yields better measurements, as well as optimal viewing angles to avoid overlap and vessel shortening [9], [42]. - 4-D motion estimation allows to track a point along the acquisition sequence.
-This enables a stabilized display of a region of interest, e.g. around a lesion (see Figure 8 and [43] for details).
-Moreover, by extrapolation it may give access to kinetic information about the myocardium. - 3-D tomographic reconstruction allows to use standard 3-D visualization tools (isosurface, volume rendering, endoluminal views, etc.).
-It should be pointed out that, thanks to the 4-D motion estimation, renderings from arbitrary viewing angle and cardiac phase can be provided.
-More importantly, it allows a true 3-D QCA procedure, i.e. a quantitative 3-D measure of stenosis severity (cf Figure 9).
-Such a measure can be assessed with the catheter, whose diameter is 2.0 millimeters, when it is visible in the whole sequence [41].
-In these cases, the measured mean diameter is about 2.3 millimeters.
-The error is then of the same order than the voxel size (0.25 millimeter).
-However, extrapolating this measure assessement to the coronary arteries is not straightforward, since the catheter may have a more simpler motion.
+- Centerline reconstruction allows to estimate the magnification factor attached to a 2-D point (at a reference time) which yields better measurements, as well as optimal viewing angles to avoid overlap and vessel shortening [9], [42]. - Four-dimensional motion estimation allows to track a point along the acquisition sequence.
+This enables a stabilized display of a region of interest, e.g., around a lesion (see Fig. 8 and [43] for details).
+Moreover, by extrapolation it may give access to kinetic information about the myocardium.